-Prerequisites - Amazon Elastic Compute Cloud
+Prerequisites for the EC2 Serial Console - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).